 Express bus over dirt roads to Old Bagan

 So we left Mandalay this morning via the express bus to visit the temple highlights in Old Bagan.
-It would be best if you took the term express with a grain of salt in Myanmar; underway, we easily stop fifty times to pick up local people.
+It would be best if you took the term express with a grain of salt in Myanmar.
+The bus drives at an incredibly slow pace and underway, we easily stop fifty times to pick up local people.
 Moreover, there is entirely no question of a highway.
 Most of the time, we drive on asphalt, but regularly the journey continues over dirt roads, and a few times, we even have to go through a large pool.
+Quite an adventurous trip.

 Nyaung U is the tourist area of Bagan

-Around three o’clock in the afternoon, we arrive in Nyaung U, the town bordering Old Bagan, where most temples and pagodas are located.
-However, the original population was forced to move out of this place.
+Shortly after this intermezzo, we arrive in Nyaung U, the town bordering Old Bagan, where most temples and pagodas are located.
+However, the original population was forced to move out of this place a couple of years ago.
 So nowadays there is also a New Bagan, which lies a few kilometers further.
 However, the tourist hotspot is Nyaung U, where you will find the cheaper hotels and guesthouses.
 There is also one street housing merely restaurants for tourists.